BryanCuneo/yt-to-discord/README.md

 Click that and paste the resulting link here in `config.yaml`.

+`channel_ids[]`: A comma sparated list of channel IDs from which your server should accept notifications.
+If left as an empty list, `[]`, it will accept notifications from any channel.

 `message_prefix`: A string to be included in the message with the video URL.

 ### Step Three - Serve the Server